Science R&D

 Events in Oxford

 Several large employers as well as some smaller firms, give presentations in Oxford in Michaelmas Term.
-Many also attend the Science, Engineering and Technology Fair.
+Many also attend careers fairs, including the Science, Engineering and Technology Fair, Careers in Computing Fair and Jobs for Mathematicians.
 The Careers Service also invite alumni to attend panel talks on difference science sectors, often as part of the main Science Engineering and Technology Careers Fair.
 It’s also worth checking out events listing for relevant student societies, and departmental seminar series for interesting speakers.

 Other resources from The Careers Service